 Allee: I had had stuff, but it was more that people took my songs and made themes out of them.
 I'm doing another one right now, though, for a VH1 show for my absolute favorite reality stars, who are on their third spinoff show - Chance and Rio from I Love New York.
 They have a group called the Stallionaires from I Love New York.
 They're back with I Love Money now, and they have their own show.

 Songfacts: After "I'll Be There For You," I would think there'd be all kinds of TV theme songs then that would try to replicate this success.
 But really they just kind of went away.
 After that you didn't see any theme songs for TV shows.

-Songfacts: Okay.
-Were the handclaps in that song always handclaps?
+Songfacts: Were the hand claps in that song always hand claps?